daybrush/scenejs-render/README.md

     -c, --cache <n>        you can pass Capture.
 (0: false, 1: true) (defaults to 0) -C, --codec            Codec to encode video If you don't set it up, it's the default(mp4: libx264, webm:libvpx-vp9) (defaults to "")
-    -d, --duration <n>     how many seconds to play (defaults to 0) -f, --fps <n>          fps (defaults to 60)
+    -d, --duration <n>     how many seconds to play (defaults to 0) -F, --ffmpegPath       If it's in the local folder, set `ffmpegPath` (defaults to "") -f, --fps <n>          fps (defaults to 60)
     -h, --height <n>       Video height to render (defaults to 1080) -H, --help             Output usage information